 Entrepreneur in Residence

 Rebecca Norlander is a distinguished alumna with more than twenty-five years of experience as a technologist and technology executive in the software and healthcare IT sectors.
-She has an extensive background in software and cloud product development, system and software architecture, system platform design, technology incubation, product strategy formulation, and has startup experience as both an investor and operator.
+Vice President of Software, Personal Systems at Hewlett Packard, she has an extensive background in software and cloud product development, system and software architecture, system platform design, technology incubation, product strategy formulation, and has startup experience as both an investor and operator.

 Rebecca has a BS degree in Computer Science from Boston University, two Distinguished Alumna Awards from Boston University, and extensive senior executive training from Microsoft and the Forum for Executive Women.
 She lives and works in Seattle, WA, with strong business ties to Boston, New York, D.C. and the Bay Area.